 Recipes on Cooking with Plants are provided in video and written form, so go with whatever you prefer.
 Anja and her family have all switched to a healthy, vegan diet, so you can find lots of kid-friendly recipes, such as Banana Chocolate Chip Muffins.

-And last, but certainly not least, there are a lot of optional oil and oil-free recipes on The Plant Strong Vegan, as well as a great selection of homemade sauce recipes.
+And last, but certainly not least, there are a lot of optional oil and oil-free recipes on The Plant Philosophy, as well as a great selection of homemade sauce recipes.
 Some oil-free sauces to try out are the Hickory Smoked Barbecue Sauce or a 3-Ingredient Vegan Caramel Sauce.

 So, when you’re next looking to expand your healthy, plant-based recipe repertoire, be sure to stop by these websites and have a look around.

-You will often see recipes from these and other sites in the Featured Vegan Recipes section here on TheVeganJunction.
+You will often see recipes from these and other sites featured in the Vegan Recipes section.